 We welcome wheelchair users and we do all we can to ensure comfort and safety for wheelchair users.

 We have designated disabled parking as close to the Halloween Festival as possible, please see FAQ below.
-In addition, we have disabled toilets situated across the event site, exact locations available nearer the time.
+In addition, we have disabled toilets situated across the event site as detailed above.

 I have a disability.
 Where can I park nearby to attend Paisley Halloween Festival?